 Subject Subject Knowledge History Local History Study - How did mining shape the locality of Sunderland?
 Suggestions for resources/hooks to lead the enquiry.
-Learning outside the classroom linked to Local History and how these can be utilised to facilitate the teaching and learning of History through an enquiry-based approach.
-Geography Mapping and fieldwork (practical session to map the area)- Building from EYFS-Y6 (progression of skills and knowledge within the EYFS and NC), OS maps, links to the local area, coordinates, 4 and 6 figure grid references.
+Learning outside the classroom linked to Local History and how these can be utilised to facilitate the teachir and learning of History through an enquiry-based approach.
+Geography Mapping and fieldwork (practical session to map the area)- Building from EYFS-Y6 (progression of skills and knowledg within the EYFS and NC), OS maps, links to the local area, coordinates, 4 and 6 figure grid references.
 Resources and tasks for trainees to complete around OS symbols.
-RE PSHE Trainees explore how PSHE fits in the EYFS framework and National Curriculum including key documents such as the RSE document where key themes are discussed.
+RE Trainees are made aware of different religious celebrations and how to teach them.
+They also consider opportunities learning outside the classroom including educational visits.
+There is specific subject knowledge teaching of Christian and Judaism.
+PSHE Trainees explore how PSHE fits in the EYFS framework and National Curriculum including key documents such as the RSE document where key themes are discussed.
 Importance of establishing relevant ground rules when teaching PSHE are considered.
 Introduction to well established PSHE schemes which have been found or observed in schools.
-Art Music Overview of curriculum content from EYFS-KS2.
+Art Trainees are introduced to key concepts and vocabulary linked to colour, pattern, texture, line and form.
+They have experience of drawing using a range of different media.
+Art in the National Curriculum and EYFS framework is explored.
+Music Overview of curriculum content from EYFS-KS2.
 Exploration of the interrelated dimensions of music with practical activities to be carried out for each e.g. use of body percussion to accompany a song / compare standard and graphic notation.
 Trainees to compile glossary of terms.
 Design & Technology Gain an understanding of progression of both skills and knowledge within the curriculum (EYFS-KS2) and become familiar with the technical knowledge content in the National Curriculum with specific focus on structures and mechanisms.
-Languages The session covers the status of languages in the KS2 curriculum and sets out the framework and history of languages in the curriculum.
+Languages The session covers the status of languages in the KS2 curriculum and sets out the framework and history of languages the curriculum.
 The lecture also covers a range of teaching activities that can be used for generic language teaching.
-Computing PE
+Computing Trainees are introduced to coding through the use of Scratch.
+Students also complete the first of three CEOP sessions through 'Thinkuknow' education resources.
+This gives trainees an awareness of the main risks associated with online environments and how to mitigate these in relation to e-safety.
+PE Students develop an understanding of fundamental skills and how these underpin sporting activity with reference to the National Curriculum.
+Health and safety is considered as well as strategy for behaviour management in the context of PE.
+Trainees develop their understanding of sports premium funding and other current concerns in the subject.

-HOW PUPILS LEARN, CLASSROOM PRACTICE AND ADAPTIVE TEACHING Classroom Practice
+HOW PUPILS LEARN, CLASSROOM PRACTICE AND ADAPTIVE TEACHING

+Classroom Practice